Koalas-final-eucalyptuses/Koalas-final-eucalyptuses/README.md

 <br>
 In the end , I will leave will nothing and no one by my side.
 The question which will always haunt my mind is could I not be helped not to hurt anymore?
 <hr>
+No matter how much I pretend, I will always be a self destructive monster.
 It breaks my heart to see what i have become and how I have lived my life.
 Like a blurred moon , it will fade away very soon.